What to expect from Biden’s first call with China’s Xi on Ukraine

 “The call is unlikely to produce any substantive changes to China’s position,” said Amanda Hsiao, senior China analyst at the International Crisis Group.
 “It will not pressure Moscow into a settlement or openly support sanctions because Beijing likely calculates that its relationship with Washington will not improve even if it does so.”

 Topics aside from Ukraine will also be on the table, Psaki said.
-Taiwan’s Defense Ministry said on Friday that the Chinese aircraft carrier Shandong had sailed through the Taiwan Strait, a provocative move just before the call.
+Taiwan’s Defense Ministry said Friday that the Chinese aircraft carrier Shandong had sailed through the Taiwan Strait, a provocative move just before the call.

 Beijing claims democratic Taiwan, an ally of the United States that has been on heightened alert since the Ukraine crisis, is part of its territory and has promised to take it over by force if necessary.